Cjones1084/Cjones1084/README.md

 ---

 ## 🛡️ Professional Summary
-I am a recent graduate with a **Bachelor’s degree in Cybersecurity Technology** and a strong foundation in **network security, data protection, and risk management**.
+I am a  graduate with a **Bachelor’s degree in Cybersecurity Technology** and a strong foundation in **network security, data protection, and risk management**.
 I have hands-on experience with vulnerability testing, security tools, system auditing, and incident response through academic labs and real-world problem-solving environments.
 Known for attention to detail, leadership, and reliability, I bring both technical and operational experience from high-pressure environments.

 ---